Zubax/gridsens_gs2/README.md

 ### Using UAVCAN bootloader

-First, make sure to generate release binaries as described above.
+Feed the signed binary (it will be named as `*.uavcan.bin`) to the UAVCAN firmware update server.
-Then feed the signed binary (it will be named as `*.uavcan.bin`) to the UAVCAN firmware update server.
+For example, see these instructions for PX4: <http://dev.px4.io/uavcan-node-firmware.html>.

 Source of the UAVCAN bootloader for this board can be found at the [PX4 source repository](https://github.com/PX4/Firmware).